stacks-network/docs/_browser/blockstack_storage.md

 * TOC
 {:toc}

 This tutorial does not teach you about authentication.
-That is covered in depth [in the hello-blockstack tutorial](hello-blockstack).
+That is covered in depth [in the guide to Blockstack Connect](/develop/connect/get-started).

 <!--TODO: authentication tutorial-->
 <!--Strictly speaking not sure it is necessary here to send them out-->